Why Can’t I Lose Weight No Matter What I Do?

 Eating healthy food doesn’t mean that it is calorie-free.
-Even healthy food contains calories and it doesn’t mean you can eat unlimited amounts and expect to lease weight.
+Even healthy food contains calories and it doesn’t mean you can eat unlimited amounts and expect to lose weight.

 Or you say, “I only eat salad” but a salad of lettuce and tomatoes with a tablespoon of olive oil and vinegar brings in a total of over 800 calories.

 Many people who can’t lose weight are simply eating too many calories.
 You must understand that weight loss is primarily a numbers game: calories in vs. calories out.